Yum says equipped to navigate China's "ups and downs"

 "Our annual performance has been pretty consistent and I expect this to continue," he said.

-Yum's KFC is the leading Western restaurant brand in the country, appealing to its rapidly expanding middle class.
+Yum's KFC is the leading Western restaurant brand in the country, appealing to its aspirational and rapidly expanding middle class.

 Yum also operates Little Sheep hot pot restaurants in China, the market that accounted for more than half of total company revenue and operating profit in the third quarter.